 The `three year rule` in the first situation [above] is ignored where the purchase of the `new` main residence occurs on or before 26 November 2018.
 See example 12 at SDLTM09810.

+Renting while replacing a purchaser’s only or main residence

+An assured shorthold tenancy taken between the sale of the old property and purchase of the new property will be ignored so long as the tenancy is not granted for a term of more than 7 years.

 Definitions

 `living together`